dzxlai/bike_buyers_project/README.md

 ![bike_buyers_remove_duplicates_1](https://github.com/user-attachments/assets/5b2b8367-20ec-460c-9dfe-92f2bdcb970a)
 <br/>
-Notice, when applying the tool to a range with multiple columns, the tool will remove the entire row of the duplcated value.
+Notice, when applying the tool to a range with multiple columns, the tool will remove the entire row of the duplicated value.

 ![bike_buyers_removing_duplicates_2](https://github.com/user-attachments/assets/8a82d0f8-8d98-464b-b8df-7a80b4ad7325)
 <br/>